hamsadatta/RosBot/Simulation/README.md

 Now, We have installed ROS and it's supporting dependencies to run this project.

-### Cloning the Simulation Workspace
+### Cloning the Repo of Simulation Workspace

-Download the 'Simulation_ws' workspace from the repo by running the following commands.
+Download the RodBot Repo by running the following commands.

 ```
 $ git clone https://github.com/hamsadatta/RosBot